This site uses cookies

 The Design Process

-Lindon Leader reportedly created over 200 iterations before arriving at the final version.
 The use of negative space was inspired by minimalist design principles and the Northwest Orient Airlines logo, which used overlapping letters to form shapes.

-When the design was presented, many executives missed the hidden arrow—but Fred Smith, the CEO, immediately recognized its brilliance.
+When the design was presented, many executives missed the hidden arrow, but Fred Smith, the CEO, immediately recognized its brilliance.

 Today, the arrow stands as a benchmark in logo design, teaching designers worldwide about the power of subtlety.